Net Metering North Carolina

 • Recovery of costs that are made simpler with public programs and Duke Energy’s estimated customer and distribution costs.

 The new agreement will also provide net metering regulatory certainty for all rooftop solar adopters and installers in the next decade.
-Additionally, the agreement offers future solar net metering customers significant up-front savings including a direct rebate, new pricing signals for incorporating EVs and batteries, and a higher capability to incorporate innovative technologies with solar such as smart thermostats, battery storage, and more.
-Additionally, the new agreement will preserve electricity bill savings for current net metering customers.
+The agreement offers future solar net metering customers significant up-front savings including a direct rebate, new pricing signals for incorporating EVs and batteries, and a higher capability to incorporate innovative technologies with solar such as smart thermostats, battery storage, and more.
+The new agreement also preserves electricity bill savings for current net metering customers.

 The whole idea of the new agreement is to make it easier and more affordable to adopt rooftop solar panel systems.
 To further make this possible, a low-income solar program was also included in the agreement to encourage everyone in North Carolina to go solar.
 Many are hopeful that this is a promising step towards 100% clean energy for the Carolinas